-Jennifer McArdle is a Non-Resident Fellow at the Center for Strategic and Budgetary Assessments and is an Assistant Professor of Cyber Defense at Salve Regina University.
-Jennifer currently leads a research project exploring simulating computer network operations in the military's synthetic training environment.
-Her research interests include cyber power, military training and readiness, and military innovation.
+Jennifer McArdle is a Non-Resident Fellow at the Center for Strategic and Budgetary Assessments.
+Her research focuses on synthetic training, cyber, and military innovation.
+She currently serves as an expert member of a NATO technical working group that is developing cyber effects for the military alliance's mission and campaign simulations.
 Her work has been featured in Real Clear World, The Cyber Defense Review, National Defense Magazine, and War on the Rocks, among others.
-She currently serves on Congressman James Langevin's Cyber Rhode Island Advisory Committee.

 M.Phil in Politics

 B.A. in Political Science and Justice Studies, summa cum laude, phi beta kappa

 University of New Hampshire